wizo06/japanese/docs/Fundamentals/particles.md

 ### 「の」

-The particle 「の」 has many functions/usages, one of which we already learned in the section "[Describing a noun using another noun](description.md#using-a-noun)".
+The particle 「の」 has many functions/usages, one of which we already learned in the section [Describing a noun using another noun](description.md#using-a-noun).
 Let's learn about some more usages in this section.

 **Function 1: Replacement or omission of noun**